cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 that disables sending transactions to all peers.

-The [specification]() of the protocol introduces 3 additional variables.
+The [specification](https://github.com/cometbft/cometbft/spec/mempool/gossip/dog.md) of the protocol introduces 3 additional variables.
-In the first implementation of the protocol, we were inclined to expose them as configuration parameters.

-Part of the work on the protocol was extensive testing of its performance and impact on the network, as well as the impact of the network configuration and load on the protocol itself.
-Issue [\#4320] covers the experiments performed on DOG.
-All the findings can be found in [TODO](link)

-We have also tested scenarios where we send the same load to 100 of the 200 nodes.
-DOG was able to reduce the number of duplicates in the system, even under a high load.

-After extensive testing, we did not find compelling evidence and differences in a variety of runs to varrant the tuning the default values chosen.
-Therefore, in the first version of the protocol, we are fixing a set of values for them.

-More details on the experiments used to make this decision can be found in Issue [\#4320].
+Out of the tree, we have made the following configuration parameters:

+- `mempool.adjust_redundancy_interval: time.Duration`: Set to `1s`.
+Indicates how often the redundancy controller readjusts
+the redundancy and has a chance to trigger sending of `HaveTx` or `ResetRoute` messages.
+As with the delta, we have not observed a reduction in redundancy due to a lower interval.
+Most likely due to the fact that, regardless of the interval, it takes a certain amount of time for the information to propagate through the network.

-- `mempool.target_redundancy: float`: Set to `1`.
+- `mempool.target_redundancy: float`: Set to `0.5`.
 The redundancy level that the gossip protocol should aim to achieve.
-Increasing this value above `2` would lead to too many duplicates.
-Lowering it would reduce the redundancy but not by a very significant amount during high load or network updates.<!-- TODO verify this claim i nthe results for perturbations and load --> As lower values introduce the potential for attacks on nodes, we decided to leave the value of `1` as the target redundancy.
+An acceptable value, based on our tests was also `1`.
+While still having, for each unique transaction, one duplicate, the number of transaction messages in the system was significantly lower.
+Overall increasing this value above `2` would lead to too many duplicates without an improvement in the tolerance of the system to byzantine attacks.

+The third parameter defines the bounds of acceptable redundancy levels:
-- `TargetRedundancyDeltaPercent: float`: Set to `0.2` (20%).
+- `TargetRedundancyDeltaPercent: float`: Set to `0.1` (10%).
 It defines the bounds of acceptable redundancy levels.
 The actual redundancy will be: `redundancy +- redundancy*delta`.
 A lower delta did not lead to a visible reduction in redundancy, while slightly increasing the number of control messages sent.
 We have therefore opted to not reduce this value further.

-- `config.AdjustmentInterval: time.Duration`: Set to `1s`.
-Indicates how often the redundancy controller readjusts
-the redundancy and has a chance to trigger sending of `HaveTx` or `ResetRoute` messages.
-As with the delta, we have not observed a reduction in redundancy due to a lower interval.
-Most likely due to the fact that, regardless of the interval, it takes a certain amount of time for the information to propagate through the network.
+It does not impact the protocol as much as the target redundancy or the redundancy adjustment interval.

+Part of the work on the protocol was extensive testing of its performance and impact on the network, as well as the impact of the network configuration and load on the protocol itself.
+Issue [\#4320] covers the experiments performed on DOG.

+We have also tested scenarios where we send the same load to 100 of the 200 nodes.
+DOG was able to reduce the number of duplicates in the system, even under a high load, even when the target redundancy is `1`.

+After extensive testing, we did not find compelling evidence and differences in a variety of runs to varrant the tuning of the default values chosen.
+We have left the target redundancy and redundancy adjustment interval as something operators can adjust so that users can experiment in their testnets.
+But none of our experiments found a degradation in performance and correctness for these value.

+More details on the experiments used to make this decision can be found in Issue [\#4320].

 ## User recommendation